dark-penguin/llm-tools/README.md

 # llm-tools
-This is a toolkit for troubleshooting local LLMs.
+This is a toolkit for working with local LLMs.
 It also served as an exercise in agentic coding.

 Only OpenAPI-compatible endpoints are supported.
 IIRC Ollama has added support for that not long aho, but I haven't tested this with Ollama.